abraunegg/onedrive/docs/USAGE.md

 # sync_file_permissions = "600"
 rate_limit = "131072"
 ```

+**Note:** A number greater than '131072' is a valid value, with '104857600' being tested as an upper limit.

 ### Shared folders (OneDrive Personal)
 Folders shared with you can be synced by adding them to your OneDrive.
 To do that open your Onedrive, go to the Shared files list, right click on the folder you want to sync and then click on "Add to my OneDrive".